onepowerltd/aws-sg-visualize/README.md

 ```

-[smohan@Srinivasans-MacBook-Pro aws-sg-visualize]$ ./buildSecGroupMap.rb -h
+[smohan@Srinivasans-MacBook-Pro-3 aws-sg-visualize]$ ./buildSecGroupMap.rb -h
 Usage: ./buildSecGroupMap.rb (options)
+        --allregions us-west-1,us-east-1
+                                     Comma separated list of AWS regions you want to poll for elastic IP mappings
-    -d, --dest DEST                  Regexp to filter results to match by Destination SecGroup.
+    -d, --dest DEST                  Regexp to filter results to match by Destination Group name.
 Default is to match all.
     -f, --filename FILENAME          Filename (no svg/png suffix) to dump map into.
 Defaults to /tmp/sgmap(.svg)
     -m, --mode FORMAT                svg/png only - For generated graph.
 Defaults to svg
     -h, --help                       Show this Help message.
     -j, --json                       Dump the JSON from which SVG/PNG is built
         --ecache-disable             Set to disable describing Elastic Cache security groups
+        --no_meta                    Disables EC2 instance meta-data fetch (To resolve elastic IPs to ec2 host).
+Defaults to false
         --rds-disable                Set to disable describing RDS security groups
     -n, --nograph                    Disable PNG/SVG object generation.
 False by default.
-    -r, --region REGION              AWS Region for which to describe Security groups
+    -r, --region REGION              AWS Region for which to describe Security groups.
+Defaults to us-west-2
     -s, --source SOURCE              Regexp to filter results to match by Source IP/Groups/Groupname.
 Default is to match all.

 ```